 - Legal Expenses: If this type of policy is issued solely in the name of the freeholder than this may not defend the management company;

 - Lift Insurance: The law requires lifts to be inspected every 6 months by an approved ‘competent authority’ and proper reports to be held as confirmation.
 It is also common to cover lifts against sudden and unforseen damage which can be extended to cover other machinery such as electric gates and automatic entrance doors.
 Cover is also subject to VAT at the current rate.

 - Terrorism Insurance: Terrorism cover is not automatically included unless requested Since January 2003, it has been offered on an ‘All Risks’ basis including damage caused by nuclear, biological and radiological attack and is designed to show the perceived danger of contamination caused by terrorist activities i.e. the fall-out from a ‘dirty bomb’.

 - Public Liability Insurance: Flat owners, occupants, managing agents and freeholders all need to be protected from being held financially responsible for damage to the block and to persons.
 For example if a visitor to the property sustains injury after a trip or fall by slipping on a wet surface, they could claim for compensation against the policyholder under the public liabilities section although of course, negligence would have to be proven.

 This is not technically considered as insurance but most top-end firms will give this additional cover.

 The most common covers available under engineering insurance policies are:

-- Own Surrounding Property: Cover applies to boiler and pressure plant and covers damage to own surrounding property following the plant exploding due to internal pressure;
+- Own Surrounding Property: Cover applies to boiler and pressure plant and covers damage to own surrounding property if the plant explodes due to internal pressure;

 - Breakdown, Explosion and Collapse: This covers pressure plant for breakdown, explosion and collapse;